SMrunali/SMrunali/README.md

 ➡️Reporting and Analytics
 ➡️Dashboarding

-💞️ Looking to collaborate on: Data Science projects
+💞️ Looking to collaborate on: Data Science & Analysis projects

 📫 How to reach me: suryawanshimrunali4344@gmail.com